rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 Now save those changes (again, for _vi_, `SHIFT:wq!`)

+## The Forward and Reverse Records

-Next, we need to create two files in /var/named.
+Next, we need to create two files in `/var/named`.
 These files are the ones that you will edit if you add machines to your network that you want to include in the DNS.

 The first is the forward file to map our IP address to the hostname.
 Again, we are using "ourdomain" as our example here.
 Note that the IP of our local DNS here is 192.168.1.136.
 The hosts are added at the bottom of this file.